renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-embedding-models.md

 import Icon from "@site/src/components/icon";

-# Embeddings models in Langflow
+# Embeddings models in Aiexec

 Embeddings models convert text into numerical vectors.
 These embeddings capture the semantic meaning of the input text, and allow LLMs to understand context.